yipmunallen/fourth-milestone-project/README.md

 ## Deployment

-This project is hosted by Github and deployed using heroku.
+This project was developed on Github, using Gitpod as IDE.
+It was deployed on Heroku

 ### Clone this project